 But how does it protect you?

-As the platform needs to have username and password access open to allow you to use the system, this also left it open to attack.
+Although the platform needs to have username and password access to allow you to use the system, this also left it open to attack.
 A brute force or dictionary attack could be launched at the login screen and try literally millions of combinations a minute.
 Once cracked, your account was open for all to see.